 So they charge higher interest rates, but they also charge more in upfront fees among the closing costs.

-Although you may be able to negotiate a seller concession to cover some of your closing costs, those lender fees don’t just go away.
-Your negotiated deal with the seller nets them a certain amount; they can either accept a lower offer with no seller concession, or require a higher sales price with a concession.
+Although you may be able to negotiate a seller concession to cover some of your closing costs, those mortgage broker fees don’t just go away.
+Your negotiated deal with the seller nets them a certain amount.
+They can either accept a lower offer with no seller concession or require a higher sales price with a concession.
 Either way, you pay for both the house and the closing costs.

 5. Higher Down Payment

 Yes, a higher down payment means you need to save up more money, which means it will take you longer to be able to afford to buy a home.
 But the challenges don’t stop there.